Skip to content

 So, these are three of the most important elements needed to be a successful children’s ghostwriter.

-If you’re thinking of getting into ghostwriting children’s books, keep in mind that you’ll need organization skills, focus, and flexibility to make it work.
+If you’re considering diving into ghostwriting children’s books, keep in mind that you’ll need organization skills, focus, and flexibility to make it work.

 I’m a working children’s ghostwriter, rewriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.